 Step 6.
 All you now need to do is select the files you wish to get back from the list and hit 'Recover'.
 That's it.
 All the lost files are back to your computer.

-The second method to recover lost items from Android is to use recycle bin apps.
-But all of them requires to be installed before the deletion, only that you can recover the deleted files through these apps.
+The second method to recover lost photos/videos from Android is to use recycle bin apps.
+But all of them requires to be installed before the deletion, only that you can recover the deleted photos/videos through these recycle bin apps.
 Here are the top four recycle bin apps that are available for you to download.
 Read on to find out how they stack up against each other.

 Price: Free with ads, $2.99 without ads

 Ease of Use: Deleted files automatically go to this app and you could easily restore them by going to the Dumpster app

 Negative Reviews: Some users found that the app does not restore all file types easily and causes the phone to hang or restart

 Rating: Could be a good option to restore basic file types

 Supported File Types: All.
 Additionally, you could configure specific file types to directly move to the bin when deleted